Table of Content

 - Applied probabilistic models for predicting future outcomes

 There’s no doubt in the fact that technology has made our life better.
-From music recommendations, map directions, mobile banking to fraud prevention, AI and other technology has taken over.
+From music recommendations, map directions, mobile banking to fraud prevention, AI and other technologies have taken over.
 There’s a fine line between advancement and destruction.
 There’s always two sides to a coin, and that is the case with AI as well.
 Let us take a look at some advantages of Artificial Intelligence-

 - Reduction in human error